1967 Madras State Legislative Assembly election: DMK Front

+Congress

 Results

 DMK and its coalition allies won 179 seats (76.5%).
 The Indian National Congress won 51 seats (21.8%).
 Four candidates of the Naam Thamizhar Party led by S. P. Adithanar and two candidates of Tamil Arasu Kazhagam led by M. P. Sivagnanam contested under DMK's "Rising Sun" Symbol.
 The Indian Union Muslim League candidates contested as independents.

 By constituency

 Analysis

 The effective grass roots campaigning by the DMK and the political acumen of Annadurai, defeated the Congress and its leader M. Bhaktavatsalam.
 The popularity of the United Front was so large that they were able to win an absolute majority in ten out of the 14 districts in the state, while Congress could not accomplish that in a single district.
 This was largely due to the fact that the United Front was able to capitalize on its growing support in large towns and cities, combined with the decline in Congress support in its traditional Schedule Caste constituencies.